Lawnmowers are mechanical things and as such can encounter a wide range of problems – the most common being lawnmowers starting and dying.

 A tank full of TruFuel will survive a long, cold winter in the shed, so when the warmer weather arrives, and your grass gets a growth spurt, you can break out the mower sans hiccups!

-Cards on the table, TriFuel is a little more expensive than the standard gas/stabilizer combo, but in my opinion, the reliability and peace of mind it brings is well worth the premium.
+Cards on the table, TriFuel is a little more expensive than the standard gas/stabilizer combo, but in my opinion, the reliability and peace of mind it brings are well worth the premium.
 It gets my 140cc Black+Decker mower fired up with a single pull every single time — a real shoulder saver!

 Spark Plug Panic